std4lqi/docs-site/docs/troubleshoot/troubleshoot-apiml.md

     where
     - `--zosmf-keyring` and `--zosmf-userid` - options that override the default userid and keyring accordingly.

-#### Insecure quick fix
+#### Insecure fix

-Apply the insecure quick fix only if you use API Catalog for testing purposes.

 **Follow these steps:**

 1. Reinstall Zowe.
-2. Set the `verifyCertificatesOfServices` property to `false` in `zowe-install.yaml` to disable verification of certificates in Zowe.
+2. Set the value of the `verifyCertificatesOfServices` property to `false` in `zowe-install.yaml`, to disable verification of certificates in Zowe.

-### SEC0002 error when logging in to API Catalog

-**Symptom:**
+#### Invalid z/OSMF host name in subject alternative names

-Failure to log in to API Catalog that is caused by a host name not listed in the z/OSMF certificate.
+Based on the following message, failure to connect to API Catalog is caused by an invalid z/OSMF host name in the subject alternative names:

-**Sample message:**

-The following message is displayed when attempting to log in to API Catalog:

 ```
 Certificate for <USILCA32.lvn.broadcom.net> doesn't match any of the subject alternative names: [ca32.ca.com, ca32, localhost, ca32-virt, ca32-virt.ca.com, ca32-virt1, ca32-virt1.ca.com, ca32-virt2, ca32-virt2.ca.com, usilca32, usilca32.ca.com];